Growing your hair longer isn’t as easy as simply not cutting it. Which might explain why you seem to be struck with terminally shorter hair.

 There is no specific how to when it comes to massaging it in although one way is suggested.
 So that when you apply it, you’ll notice it

 In fact I think this is such a good idea I’ve included another video to show you how to do this.

 Note that many of the same points are made in both videos.

-You can massage either in and let it be on your hair over night and wash it out in the morning if you prefer.
+You can massage either oil in and let it be on your hair overnight and wash it out in the morning if you prefer.

-If you look on the labels of products sold to encourage your hair to grow, you won’t be able to help but notice castor oil is high on the ingredient list of many of them.
-That’s because it will promote healthy hair growth and help to prevent hair breakage.
-Essential if you want longer hair, no?
+If you look on the labels of products sold to encourage hair growth, you can’t help but notice castor oil is high on the ingredient list of many of them.
+That’s because it will promote healthy hair growth and help prevent hair breakage.

 You also want to get a high quality product.
 Two brands to consider might be Tropic Isle Black Castor Oil or the one sold by NOW solutions.

 But there’s more.
 It is a super moisturizing treatment that can make your hair incredibly soft and manageable.